cannonpalms/tag-values-cache/docs/INTERAVL_BUG_ROOT_CAUSE.md

 ## The Bug

-When InteravlCache and InteravlAltCache have multiple values at the same timestamp, they create multiple intervals with identical ranges but different values.
+When InteravlCache has multiple values at the same timestamp, it creates multiple intervals with identical ranges but different values.
 When these are inserted into the `interavl` crate's `IntervalTree`, **only the last one is retained**.

 ## Proof